Skip to main content

 Does NCEI archive software that I developed for use with my data?

-NCEI does not currently archive software, scripts or other model/product generating technologies that was not written by NCEI staff.
+NCEI does not currently archive software, scripts or other model/product generating technologies that were not written by NCEI staff.

 What is “Science Ready Data”?